joebb10/Autsec/README.md

-Autsec: Smart Contract Vulnerability Checker
+# Autsec: Smart Contract Vulnerability Checker

 Autsec is a static analysis tool for auditing smart contracts, designed to identify common vulnerabilities within contract code.
 Utilizing regular expressions, Autsec scans contracts for patterns indicative of potential security issues such as unchecked sends, reentrancy, integer overflow, and more.
 Developed with a focus on Ethereum smart contracts, Autsec aims to improve security practices in the development of decentralized applications.

-Features
+# Features

 Detects common vulnerabilities in smart contract code:

-Unchecked send
+Unchecked send,

-Uninitialized storage pointers
+Uninitialized storage pointers,

-Integer overflow
+Integer overflow,

-Reentrancy attacks
+Reentrancy,

-Controlled delegate call
+Controlled delegate call,

-Oracle reliance
+Oracle,

-Improper fallback function usage
+Improper fallback,

-Easy integration with development workflows via a RESTful API Open-source and extensible for community-driven improvements Installation
+Easy integration with development workflows via a RESTful API

+Open-source and extensible for community-driven improvements

+# Installation

 Autsec is built on Flask and requires Python to run.
 You can install Autsec and its dependencies using the following commands: